top of page

 We feel education and professional development for all people involved in a child's life is important for prevention, identification and successful support of children.

-We have workshop packages for early childhood educators available (information below) or we can tailor workshops to suit the audience and desired area of interest.
+We have workshop packages for early childhood educators available, or we can tailor workshops and consultation sessions to suit the audience and desired area of interest.
 Feel free to contact our staff to discuss how we could provide a workshop for your communication, education or health setting.

 Early Childhood Educator Workshop Package